 How to find the best private label products to sell on Amazon?

 There’s no right answer, but typically there is a pattern that seems to repeat.
-The best product type for a private label on Amazon tends to be general, and the demand stays similar during the whole year.
+The best product type for a private label on Amazon tends to be general, and the demand stays similar throughout the year.
 This means you should avoid seasonal items or complicated products with multiple color or size options, instructions, and warranties.
 The same goes for heavily regulated items such as certain food items, toys, and batteries that may require much legal paperwork.

 Categories worth considering are the bullet points below: